arshiakauser/Solar-Panel-Defect-Detection/README.md

 🪪 License

-This project is open-source and available under the No License.
+This project is open-source and available under the MIT License.

 ---